Online marketplaces: lifeline for retailers vs. image loss for fashion brands

-The pandemic has given online retail a boost that will continue in 2021 – because external circumstances have changed in a radical way.
-In cases where shopping on the internet has not yet long become an indispensable part, this has been set in motion at the latest in the past year – through the closures of many shops associated with the lockdown.
+The pandemic has given online retail a boost and external circumstances have changed in a radical way.
+In cases where shopping on the internet has not yet long become an indispensable part, this has been set in motion at the latest in 2020 – through the closures of many shops associated with the lockdown.

 The fashion industry and especially store-based retailers are strongly affected by the no contact policy and the temporary shop closures.
 These measures lead to a sudden drop in customer and sales figures for many shops.
 Many retailers have neither the infrastructure nor the know-how to set up their own online shops ad hoc.